telerik/ajax-docs/visual-stylebuilder/basic-usage.md

 1. Tabs that can be used to toggle between the basic mode and [Fine-Tuning mode]({%slug introduction/visual-stylebuilder/fine-tuning%}).

-	>note Save the changes with the Save button before toggling the mode or they will be lost.
+	>tip Save the changes with the Save button before toggling the mode or they will be lost.

 1. Download the skin with the last saved modifications.

-	>note Use the Save button at the bottom of the page to store the changes before downloading the ready archive.
+	>tip Use the Save button at the bottom of the page to store the changes before downloading the ready archive.